Ferrante d'Este: At Charles VIII's court

 He was born in Naples, where his mother had gone into seclusion.
 He was christened on 7 October 1477 with Giuliano della Rovere as his godfather and raised at the Aragonese court in Naples.
 In 1493 his father invited him to join the court of Charles VIII of France.
 When Charles invaded Italy, Ferrante decided not to follow the French army to Naples but remained in Rome, spending his regular allowance from his father dissolutely.
-Ercole accidentally allowed a letter reproaching Ferrante for his behaviour and ordering him not to lose Charles' favour to get through to the French army.
+Ercole accidentally allowed a letter to get through to the French army.
+The letter was reproaching Ferrante for his behaviour and ordering him not to lose Charles' favour.
 Ferrante obeyed and fought at Charles' side at the battle of Fornovo before returning to Italy in 1497.

 All the sources of the time agree in describing him as a beautiful young man of good intelligence, and he was even compared to Saint George.